ItzOratotITA/itzoratotita.github.io/pack/index.md

 including Respackopts configuration, are available under the MIT License.

-This does not apply to Minecraft-derived assets, Vanilla Tweaks material, or other third-party material [^1].
+This does not apply to Minecraft-derived assets, Vanilla Tweaks material, or other third-party material*.

 See credits.txt

-[^1]:
-    Vanilla Tweaks and other third-party material remain subject to their respective licenses and permissions.
+*Vanilla Tweaks and other third-party material remain subject to their respective licenses and permissions.

 # MIT License